PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 characterize it before production changes, and keep all verification under `uv` sequential and single-process.
 Do not create, update, or reopen a pull request; use appropriately scoped commits and pushes only.

+## Late reshape/shuffle/attention/window composite characterization

+The fresh inventory selected four adjacent unconsumed late-layout results: reshape, base-only channel shuffle/Gather, attention, and window cleanup.
+They all use the existing shared pass context; the base channel policy explicitly disables two-way and NHWC shuffle.
+The preceding optional Concat elementwise- fanout guard and following indexed final shape/activation convergence define the fixed outer boundary.
+The separate guarded full channel-shuffle policy is unchanged.

+The strict contract preserves exact child owners, arguments, flags, nested raw tuple schema `(3, 2, 4, 2)`, source order, and absence of consumers.
+Focused validation reports `2 passed, 1 xfailed`; affected sequential validation reports `403 passed, 1 xfailed`.
+The sole expected failure requires the new context owner.
+A pre-existing layout-recovery AST test was independently updated to unwrap already-recorded phase owners; it failed on the unchanged production baseline.
+Ruff and whitespace checks passed.
+Production, TensorFlow isolation, and the 128-ID/128-owner store remain unchanged; no model conversion was run.

+At resume, implement
+`passes/late_reshape_shuffle_attention_window_orchestration.py` as a
+straight-line four-stage owner.
+Pass the exact shared context to every child, preserve the base-only channel flags and all raw tuple identities, retain the lowerer channel-shuffle wrapper for its guarded full-policy and callback users, and preserve both outer boundaries.
+Run affected and standard gates sequentially.
+Never create, update, or reopen a pull request.